Maradu: Developments

 Three National highways pass through Maradu (NH 66, NH 85, NH 966 B).
 Presence of the National Highways and its assimilation into Kochi city brought the area under the radar of investors and is now one of the fastest-growing areas in Kochi.
-Maradu also houses two 5 star hotels, "Le Méridien" & "Crowne Plaza" in addition to several other 2 and 3 start hotels.
-Maradu is also quite famous for its string of automobile show rooms for Mercedes Benz, Audi, Volvo, Harley-Davidson, BMW, Volkswagen, Honda, Toyota, Chevrolet, Hyundai, Porsche, JLR (Jaguar Cars, Land Rover) and Mitsubishi.
-Several other high-rise buildings and malls are also coming up alongside the highway stretch.
-Capital Forum Mall of Prestige Group is under construction on Kochi Bypass near Kannadikadu.
+Maradu also houses two 5 star hotels in addition to several other 2 and 3 start hotels.Maradu currently houses two malls, namely Nucleus Mall and Forum Mall Kochi.

-NH 66(kochi bypass/Panavel kochi Kanyakumari highway),NH 85(Kochi Madurai highway) and NH 966 B (Kundanoor Willingdon highway) intersects at Kundannoor Junction.
+NH 66 (Kochi bypass/Panavel kochi Kanyakumari highway), NH 85 (Kochi Madurai highway) and NH 966 B (Kundanoor Willingdon highway) intersects at Kundannoor Junction.
 There is also an underpass in Kundanooor.
 A new 6 lane flyover has also been opened recently at the busy junction.

 Since the current Kochi Bypass carries over twice the traffic it is designed to handle, the National Highways Authority of India had come up with a proposal for a new bypass for Kochi city a few years ago.
 As per the selected alignment, the Kochi New Bypass will begin from NH 544 at Karayamparambu, north of Kochi's suburb Angamaly, and end at NH 66 at Nettoor region of Maradu.

 In addition to this new greenfield National Highway project, the existing NH 85 (Kochi-Dhanushkodi) starting from Kundannoor junction will be widened to a four lane one under Bharatmala.
 As per the plans the new widened NH will avoid the current NH 85 as far as Puthenkurishu, starting around 1 kilometre south of the existing Kundanoor Junction.

 Maradu municipality oversees the development and administration of Maradu region.
 Maradu municipal office is in Kundanoor on KRL road.

 Maradu is also a part of the region which comes under the Greater Cochin Development Authority (GCDA).